What execs want from their GCs and Legal teams

 6. Be in permanent beta.
 I love this term from The Garage Group.
 It means to be focused on continuous improvement and growth.
 It’s a mindset.

 Gmail, for example, launched in 2004 but only left official beta in 2009, after millions of people were already using it.
-Jeff Bezos, founder/former CEO of Amazon, concluded every annual letter to shareholders by reminding readers, as he did in his first annual letter in 1997, that "it's still Day 1" of the internet and of Amazon.com.
+Jeff Bezos, founder/former CEO of Amazon, concluded every annual letter to shareholders by reminding readers, as he did in his first annual letter in 1997, that it’s still Day 1” of the internet and of Amazon.com.

 What else would you add?